-Sleep Like The World (2009-2010)
+Sleep Like The World and Halfway (2009-2012)

 The Harboring (2014)

 In March of 2014, Thomas announced plans for his next EP entitled The Harboring, the first project made under the name Joshua Thomas.
 The EP is another independent release, made possible through a successful crowd-funding campaign with PledgeMusic.
-Thomas spoke with G Philly about the new record: "I like to say that The Harboring is a collection of songs about a collection of men.
+Thomas spoke with G Philly about the record: "I like to say that The Harboring is a collection of songs about a collection of men.
 Although in reality, the bulk of the record is about one man in particular."
 Of the title he says that he was "contemplating how often we harbor sadness or real emotion when working through something difficult.
 I think we all become pretty great actors in the process.
-The beautiful thing about working that stuff out through songwriting is that everything goes down on paper, so all the feelings I was harboring have been released and I can move on."
+The beautiful thing about working that stuff out through songwriting is that everything goes down on paper, so all the feelings I was harboring have been released and I can move on.